0chroma/recipra/README.md

 A modular, decentralized social network for cooperatively run communities

 Recipra is an application that allows the layperson to easily start a community that everyone has a part in running.
 Communities built with Recipra can have chat, voice calls, events, and can even be extended with custom plugins.
 Recipra doesn't have a concept of moderation teams, making it relatively stress-free to run.
-They also don't require hosting or servers, making it easy for non-technical people to create a community, and making it free from corporate control.
+They also don't require hosting or servers, making it easy for non-technical people to create a community, and making it free from corporate control and monitization.

 ## Help Needed